afnanfdz/woven-wiki-cs225/data/README.md

 4 Zariski's main theorem
 ```

+##  `wiki-topcats-categories.txt`

--  `wiki-topcats-categories.txt` is a list of Wikipedia categories and its corresponding list of associated IDs.
+A list of Wikipedia categories and its corresponding list of associated IDs.
 Interpret as 'key' is the category for 'values'.
 Possibly fun for filtering.

 Preview (first three lines, shortened):
 ```